Sensex plunges 2,000 pts in two hours as Budget rally fizzles out. Adani Enterprises plunges 30%, Adani Ports 25%

-Even as the Budget managed to impress Dalal Street analysts, Sensex rally fizzled out, with the index trading with 700-odd points cut, down nearly 2,000 points over its day's high of 60,773.44.
-Adani group shares plunged up to 25 per cent, weighing on investor sentiment.
-Benchmark indices fell despite the fact that global peer markets were trading up to 1 per cent higher amid optimism over a likely fall in the quantum of Fed rate hike.
+Even as the Budget managed to impress Dalal Street analysts, the Sensex rally fizzled out, with the BSE index falling over 700 points at one point, down about 2,000 points over its day's high of 60,773.44.
+Adani group shares plunged up to 30 per cent, weighing on investor sentiment.
+Add to that was the nervousness ahead of the outcome of Federal Reserve's two-day policy review later today.
+Benchmark indices fell despite the fact that global peer markets were trading higher by up to 1 per cent.

-The NSE barometer fell 46 points, or 0.28 per cent, to close at 17,616.30.
-This index hit a high of 17,972.20 earlier today.
+"At one point during the Budget presentation, Sensex had vaulted nearly 1,200 points, but a rout in the Adani group stocks and nervousness ahead of the important Federal Reserve meet on interest rate punctured the rally and saw key indices ending mixed," said Shrikant Chouhan of Kotak Securities.

 Banking and financial stocks took a big hit, with shares of Bajaj Finserv, SBI, IndusInd Bank losing 5-6 per cent.
-Among 3,623 actively trading stocks for the day, 2,400 were trading in the red.
-A total of 223 stocks hit lower circuits.
+Among 3,649 actively trading stocks for the day, 2,2269 ended in the red.
+A total of 119 stocks hit lower circuits.

 "A well-tuned budget with strong emphasis on consumption and capex has lifted optimism in the market; however, volatility sparked in the latter half as focus shifted back to the Adani saga and FOMC meeting.
 Life insurance players witnessed heavy selling as the budget pushed for the new tax regime, making insurance products less appealing as a tax-saving tool," said Vinod Nair, Head of Research at Geojit Financial Services.